 In October 2008, we received approval of a \$640,000 government engineering program.
-We anticipate that the contract relating to this award will be executed and our work on the program will commence in early fall 2009.
+We anticipate that the contract relating to this award will be executed and our work on the program will commence in fall 2009.
 We expect the program to be completed in nine months.

-As of August 31, 2009 we had approximately \$2,635,000 in purchase orders for our defense-related products and night vision drive electronics.
+As of September 30, 2009 we had approximately \$1,287,000 in purchase orders for our defense-related products and night vision drive electronics.
 Those purchase orders are generally non-cancelable.
-Work on those purchase orders is expected to commence in early September 2009.
-Backorders for our consumer Video Eyewear products as of August 31, 2009 were \$35,400, which is normal for this time of the year for our consumer product sales along with customer anticipation regarding are fall new product releases.
-We have an engineering program in progress with eventual gross billings of \$186,000 which is expected to be completed by October 2009.
+Backorders for our consumer Video Eyewear products as of September 30, 2009 were \$197,000, which is normal for this time of the year for our consumer product sales along with customer anticipation regarding are fall new product releases.
+We had orders totaling \$334,000 for our Tac-Eye Video Eyewear products as of September 30, 2009.
+We have an engineering program in progress with eventual gross billings of \$336,000 which is expected to be completed by November 2009.
 Since June 30, 2009, our inventory and accounts payable have not changed materially but we expect them to increase during the remainder of 2009 as a result of the seasonal ramp-up for our consumer products, subject to the continued extended support of our suppliers.

-We believe that if we succeed in raising the minimum gross proceeds from this offering, we will achieve anticipated additional growth in sales of our consumer Video Eyewear products and that our defense products should contribute to revenue growth for the remainder of 2009 and beyond.
+We believe that if we succeed in raising the minimum gross proceeds from this offering, we will achieve additional growth in sales of our consumer Video Eyewear products and that our defense products should contribute to revenue growth for the remainder of 2009 and beyond.
 Subject to the closing of this offering, we also anticipate that we will continue to experience increases in our sales and marketing, and general operating expenses throughout the remainder of 2009 and in 2010 but that they should not grow as a percentage of overall sales.